Women’s World Cup Betting Offers 2027

 - Confederation of North, Central America and Caribbean Association Football

 - Oceania Football Confederation

 A decision is taken before the tournament how many berths for the tournament proper will be given to each confederation, which is a decision that is based on their strength relative to each other at the time that the decision is made.

-The only side that gets a place automatically is the host nation.
+The only side that gets a place automatically is the host nation, or in this case host nations, Australia and New Zealand.
 A decision was taken ahead of the 2015 iteration of the tournament that the number of participating teams would increase from 16 to 24.

 The tournament itself takes place over a period of about one month.
 It is split into two halves, the first of which features a group stage and the second part being a knockout tournament.